/ / : Ningqiang km

 The road became a pleasant ride once most of the traffic left for the new highway.
-In Ninxiang, we stayed at a hotel where three young staff were so excited by us being there that they all came to bring two bowls of noodles to our room. ( I think I accidentally ordered these by saying they looked good when I saw some carried on a tray in the elevator.)
+In Ningqiang, we stayed at a hotel where three young staff were so excited by us being there that they all came along to bring two bowls of noodles to our room.
+(I think I accidentally ordered these by saying they looked good when I saw some carried on a tray in the elevator.)
 They stayed to chat while we ate, and we ended up writing them thank you notes on Vancouver postcards, which seemed to please them.

 In the morning, we made an earlier start than we’ve been managing as of late.
 We passed through a slot canyon, climbing more than descending, and came out onto a plain.
 Our mid-morning second breakfast was bowls of home-made rice noodles with potatoes and tofu.